shoui520/shoui520.github.io/docs/readingtips.md

 - <h3>Read more<h3>

 #### **Q:** Is that it?
 Come on!
 I'm sure there is something else I could do that would really improve my situation right now.

 A: Well everything boils down to "read more."
 I answered with "read more" because the theory behind it is: Your comprehension lacks because the kinds of sentences you struggle with are ones you are unfamiliar with.
 In language acquisition, force feeding yourself too-unfamiliar sentences is not as effective as understanding i+1 sentences.
 (Only one thing in the sentence that aren't so comfortable with; these "things" may not even be identifiable.)
 When you read more, **you will come across a crap ton of sentences**, and within these sentences, there will be plenty of i+1 sentences, and this is the peak of your language acquisition gains.
 As a result of reading a lot, you'll improve your Japanese and find it easier to understand those difficult sentences.

+### Comprehension Nayamigoto Type 4

+Type 4: "I've been studying for a while, with [x] method, I've learned [x] amount of words and grammar.
+However, when I try to read I don't know any of the words.
+Reading is a huge struggle.
+What should I do?"

+I'm sure you can already anticipate the answer.

+Let me just go ahead and say it: It is impossible to get good at reading without reading.
+It is impossible to learn most of the words you need to a high degree of understanding just with Anki, without reading.

+There is nothing else you can be doing than reading more.

+Of course, you can study more grammar, and learn more vocab with Anki, which will of course help.

+But you will only get good at reading by reading more.

 ### The case for reading faster